 Eligibility

-Only those posters submitted to Sarah Dwyer in electronic form by 11:59 p.m. on April 22, will be eligible for the Judges’ Selection.
+Only those posters submitted through our online form by Wednesday, April 10 at 5 p.m. will be eligible for the poster competition.

-Judging for this prize begins on April 23 and concludes at noon on April 29.
-We will announce the winner on April 30.
-This year’s judges consist of selected Bass Connections and Interdisciplinary Studies staff, Bass Connections Student Advisory Council members and communicators from Duke’s university-wide institutes and initiatives.
+Judges will consist of alumni who participated in Bass Connections, selected Bass Connections and Interdisciplinary Studies staff, members of the Bass Connections Student Advisory Council and communicators from Duke’s university-wide institutes and initiatives.
 Judges will review digital files of posters and apply the following criteria on a 1-5 scale:

 Clear Presentation/Articulation of Project |